rangle/augury-labs/README.md

 ## Contributing

 We'd love to have your helping hand on augury-labs!
-See [CONTRIBUTING.md](./github/contributing.md) for more information on what we're looking for and how to get started.
+We will have full documentation for contributors shortly, but in the meantime talk to us if you would like to help.

 ## License